The Fresnillo Tax Strategy

 As a UK premium listed company, the Company is committed to maintaining high standards of corporate governance.
 The Group seeks to comply with regulations and best practices that are applicable to it in the UK, Mexico and all other jurisdictions in which it operates.

 The Group's approach to risk management and governance arrangements in relation to UK taxation

 The Company is tax resident in Mexico.
 Its seat of effective management is in Mexico, where the Company’s Board of Directors meets four times per year.

 Substantially all of the Group’s operations take place in Mexico, where its senior executives and management team resides.
-The Group has minor operations in Peru and exploration activities in Chile.
+The Group has exploration projects in Peru and Chile.
 It also has a small representative office in London (Fresnillo Management Services Ltd.) which is responsible for investor relations.
 This office has a limited budget to cover its costs and expenses and complies with all applicable UK tax laws.
 As a result, the Group’s UK tax exposure is very limited.

 The Group's risk matrix – including UK taxation risk – is regularly reviewed by the Company’s Board of Directors and senior management; updates are made periodically as required in coordination with the Audit Committee and the Board.

 The Company's CFO has responsibility for tax matters and for communicating and advising the Audit Committee and the Board on tax affairs and risks.
 The Board has determined that both the Audit Committee and the Board of Directors comply with the independence criteria as established by the UK Corporate Governance Code.